Matt-Eva/intro-to-recoil-demo/README.md

 Atoms are the most basic aspect of Recoil - if you wanted to, you could get by with only using atoms.

 We set up a new `atom` for a new piece of state.
 The first step to creating an atom and its corresponding state involves creating a file to store the atom in.
-I like to keep these types of files that store state in a separate folder called `state`, which is at the same level in our folder hiearchy as our `components` folder.
+One way to organize your file structure involves keeping files that store state in a separate folder called `state`, which is at the same level in our folder hiearchy as our `components` folder.
 In this example app, we have three files in our `state` folder - `allLemursState.js`, `categoryState.js`, and `searchState.js`.
 You can group related state files in their own folder within the `state` folder as well, which might be helpful if your application is using a lot of state (and therefore a lot of state files).
-However, I wouldn't recommend implementing folder nesting any deeper than this.
+However, it's probably best not to implement folder nesting any deeper than this.

 To create a new atom within your new file (let's say our new file is named newState.js), you first need to import your atom from recoil: